pmb-7684/Final_Project/help.md

 **Creating Summary Tables**

 9. Once satisfied with the data selection, Use the drop-down boxes to select Variable 1 - Summary,  Variable 2 - Summary,and Variable 3 - Summary.
 You can select up to three variables.
-Please select the variables in order - if you are selecting only one variable to analyze, please select from Variable 1 - Summary.
-Also if you are selecting two variables to analyze, please select from Variable 1 - Summary and Variable 2 - Summary; otherwise, an error will occur.

 10. Select the `Summary` Tab.